oschonrock/binfuse/README.md

 for the `filter` internally.
 This can be built with `-DBINFUSE_BENCH=ON`.
 Some results below for 100m keys.

-It is difficult to run due to memory pressure for 1billion or more, unless the first runs, with low shard count, are pruned out, demonstrating the precise motivation for the sharded_filter.
+It is difficult to run the `binfuse_bench_large` for 1billion or more keys, due to memory pressure, unless the first runs, with low shard count, are pruned out.
+This illustrates the precise motivation for the `sharded_filter`.

 Edit for your needs.